ahhz/raster/docs/_posts/2018-06-14-Preliminary-benchmark-results-are-promising.md

 }
 ```

-The previous Pronto Raster based solutions iterate over the raster row-by-row and within rows column-by-column.
+The previous Pronto Raster based solutions iterate over the raster row-by-row and, within each row, column-by-column.
 The reference solution however, has the benefit of iterating block-by-block, which reduces the number of blocks in memory.
 For this Pronto Raster has the `assign_blocked` function.
 Giving us the final Pronto Raster based benchmark.

 ```cpp
 int benchmark_3_rasters_forward_only_in_blocks()